Ada-Developers-Academy/core-unit-3/learning-another-language/hello-world.md

 ### !end-callout

 Many modern JavaScript flavors, standards, and teams are beginning to prefer _excluding_ semicolons, relying on "Automatic Semicolon Insertion."
+But there are still many teams who prefer to _include_ semicolons due to the sometimes surprising effects of Automatic Semicolon Insertion.

 We can get deeper into JavaScript's semicolon and Automatic Semicolon Insertion later!